-Second, it should be noted that the semi-classical approximation, where geometry of the spacetime must not change rapidly, effectively ensures the persistence of the one-to-one mapping relationships.
-This is important in studying chemistry in curved spacetime where no particle creation or annihilation.
+Second, it should be noted that the approximation, where geometry of the spacetime does not change rapidly, effectively ensure the persistence of the one-to-one mapping relationships illustrated in Figures \ref{fig:reax-spacetime} and \ref{fig:map-slice-conf}.
+This is important in studying chemical dynamics in curved spacetime where no particle creation or annihilation.
 Furthermore, molecular dynamics based on QFT reformulates the motions of different particles into the dynamics of various types of quantum fields, while the second quantization of these fields conversely allows a return to the description of particle behavior.
 By the perspectives of field, coupling between matter fields and gravitational field becomes possible implying that one can consider the chemical dynamics beyond the concept of absolute time.
-Moreover, we refer to Reference \cite{zha25:xxx} for detailed discussions on the applications of QFT to quantum molecular dynamics.
-Now, we must turn to the separation of electrons and nuclei, which is an important issue in molecular dynamics.
+Next, we must turn to the separation of electrons and nuclei, which is an important issue in molecular dynamics.
 The Born-Oppenheimer approximation (BOA) and non-adiabatic methods beyond it are usually adopted to separate chemical dynamics into electronic structure and molecular dynamics, which are connected through the PES term.
 Similarly, an adiabatic approximation and its non-adiabatic revisions also exist in QFT due to the difference between fast and slow fields.
 By the adiabatic approximation, a slowly changing field can be treated as a fixed background.
 The other, fast-reacting quantum fields are then studied as they move and fluctuate within this background.
-Similar to the Higgs mechanism but unlike the BOA, the field associted with electronic motions is considered as the background (slow field) of the field associated with nuclear motions (fast field).
+Similar to the Higgs mechanism but unlike the BOA, the field associted with electronic motions is considered as the background of the field associated with nuclear motions.
 When the adiabatic approximation breaks, the fields become strongly coupled with each other, jumping energy levels, creating new particles, or dumping energy back into the background field.